-- fund our research and development activities; - access manufacturing by third parties; - seek and obtain regulatory approvals; and - successfully commercialize existing and future product candidates.
+- fund our research and development activities;

+- access manufacturing by third parties;

+- seek and obtain regulatory approvals; and

+successfully commercialize existing and future product candidates.

 If any of our partners fails to develop or sell any drug in which we have retained a financial interest, our business may be negatively affected.
-We cannot be sure that any of these collaborations will be continued or result in commercialized drugs.
+These collaborations may not continue or result in commercialized drugs.
 Our collaborators can terminate their relationships with us under certain circumstances, some of which are outside of our control.
-Our most advanced drug candidate, ISIS 3521, is being developed collaboratively with Lilly, with the development funded by Lilly.
-Additional drug candidates in our development pipeline are being developed and/or funded by corporate partners including Merck & Company, Inc. and Elan Corporation, plc.
-Failure by any of these pharmaceutical company partners to continue to fund and/or develop these drug candidates would have a material adverse effect on our business.
+Our most advanced drug candidate, Affinitac, is being developed collaboratively with Lilly, with the development funded by Lilly.
+Additional drug candidates in our development pipeline are being developed and/or funded by corporate partners, including Antisense Therapeutics Limited, Elan Corporation, plc, Merck & Co., Inc. and OncoGenex Technologies Inc. Failure by any of these pharmaceutical company partners to continue to fund and/or develop these drug candidates would have a material adverse effect on our business.